The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s General Custer (F. & S. II.379) (signed) is estimated to be worth between £45,000 and £70,000.
-This screenprint, created in 1986, has shown consistent value growth, with an average annual growth rate of 9%.
-Over the past 12 months, the artwork has sold once, with an average selling price of £47,349.
+The value of Andy Warhol's General Custer (F. & S. II.379) (signed) is estimated to be worth between £45,000 to £60,000.
+Over the past 12 months, the artwork has sold once at auction, with an average selling price of £47,349.
 In the last five years, the hammer price has ranged from £32,210 in October 2020 to £53,247 in September 2022.
-Since its first sale in June 2005, this work has been sold 19 times, demonstrating its popularity among collectors.
-The edition size of this artwork is limited to 250.
+This work demonstrates a consistent value growth, with an average annual growth rate of 8%.
+This screenprint is part of a limited edition of 250.
+Since its first sale in June 2005, General Custer has been sold 19 times at auction.

 Unlock up-to-the-minute market data on Andy Warhol's General Custer (F. & S. II.379), login or create a free account today